 If you have back pain that radiates down one leg, you may have sciatica.
 Physical therapy is a safe and effective treatment for sciatica that may help reduce your pain and prevent a recurrence.
-At Reddy-Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, the physical therapy team specializes in the management of back pain and can develop a program to reduce your sciatica and improve overall function.
+At Reddy Care Physical & Occupational Therapy throughout New York state, the physical therapy team specializes in the management of back pain and can develop a program to reduce your sciatica and improve overall function.
 To schedule a consultation, contact the office by phone or online today.

 Sciatica is a condition in which you experience pain that travels along your sciatic nerve.
 It is a common cause of lower back pain.

 Your sciatic nerve is one of the thickest nerves in your body and runs from your lumbar spine down through your buttocks and into your leg on each side of your body.
 The nerve provides sensation to your legs and feet and assists with muscle movement.

 You may develop sciatica if the nerve is damaged or irritated.
 It’s very a common condition and usually affects people between the ages of 30 and 50.

 The most characteristic symptom of sciatica is pain, sometimes sharp, that runs from the lower back to the side or back of the legs.
 You may also experience tingling and numbness in the leg.
 In extreme cases, you may also lose control over your bowel or bladder.

 Sciatica is most often caused by a herniated disc in the lower back.
 The herniation puts pressure on the surrounding nerves, including the sciatic nerve, causing pain.
 A bone spur can also cause the nerve irritation that leads to sciatica.

 You may be at risk of sciatica if you’re overweight, you have diabetes, or you have a job that requires constant twisting of your spine.